-Subsidiary undertakings Holding Direct Indirect Nature of business Incorporated in Republic of Ireland Roebuck Investments Limited 95% (note 1) Intermediate holding company Incorporated in Northern Ireland Norish (U.K.) plc 100% Investment company Norish (N.I.)
-Limited 100% Property management Townview Foods Limited (subsidiary of Roebuck Investments Li Meat import

-Incorporated in England

-Norish Limited 100% Property management

-(subsidiary of Norish (N.I.)
-Limited)

-Belvedere Warehousing Limited 100% Non-trading
+Subsidiary undertakings Holding Nature of business Incorporated in Republic of Ireland Direct Indirect Roebuck Investments Limited 95% (note 1) Intermediate holding company Incorporated in Northern Ireland Norish (U.K.) plc 100% Investment company Norish (N.I.)
+Limited 100% Property management Townview Foods Limited 100% (subsidiary of Roebuck Investments Limited) Meat import Incorporated in England Norish Limited (subsidiary of Norish (N.I.)
+Limited) 100% Property management Belvedere Warehousing Limited (subsidiary of Norish Limited) 100% Non-trading Norish Warehousing Limited (subsidiary of Belvedere Warehousing 100% (Limited) Non-trading

-(subsidiary of Norish Limited)

-Norish Warehousing Limited 100% Non-trading

-(subsidiary of Belvedere Warehousing Limited)

-Note 1: As part of the transaction to acquire Townview Foods Limited, the vendor acquired a 5% interest in the ordinary shares of the acquisition vehicle, Roebuck Investments Limited, a subsidiary undertaking of Norish plc.
+Note 1: As part of the transaction to acquire Townview Foods Limited in 2012, the vendor acquired a 5% interest in the ordinary shares of the acquisition vehicle, Roebuck Investments Limited, a subsidiary undertaking of Norish plc.
 Subject to certain conditions, Norish plc has the right to acquire these shares at their nominal value (£5) on or after 1 August 2018.
 Furthermore, through the ownership of the preferred ordinary shares in Roebuck Investments Limited, Norish plc has secured the entire equity interest in Townview Foods Limited to 1 August 2018 and beyond.
 Accordingly, the board consider that a financial liability of £5 should be recorded in these consolidated financial statements in respect of the vendor's interest and that Norish plc should account for 100% of the equity interest in Townview Foods Limited.